Copyleaks/Python-Plagiarism-Checker/README.md

 <ul>
 <li><b>Recommended</b> - Use the Python Package Manager - <a href="https://pypi.python.org/pypi/copyleaks">PiPy</a>.
   <br>
-  When integrating that way you will automatically be able to update the SDK to its latest version:
+  When integrating this way you will automatically be able to update the SDK to its latest version:
 <pre>
 pip install copyleaks
 </pre>